 Purpose of Study:

-The ACRC network is studying whether having regular video calls with a pharmacist using a smart phone or computer will help adolescents and young adults with asthma to regularly take their prescribed inhaled medications and have fewer asthma symptoms.
+The ACRC network is studying whether having regular telehealth appointments with a pharmacist using a study provided tablet or a person’s smart phone or computer will help adolescents and young adults with asthma to gain control of asthma symptoms and improve inhaler effectiveness.

 How does the study work?